mtpaint 3.31 screenshot

 So this is my attempt to start helping document 'mtPaint' a little more, if only for myself, to remind myself how to do things after I am away from the software for a while.
 This page will be a place to collect my notes (and screenshots) while using 'mtPaint'.

-In addition to notes, I will occasionally add links to web pages that provide useful info on 'mtPaint' --- especially info that fills in 'holes' in the built-in mtPaint documentation (the 'handbook').
+In addition to notes, I may occasionally add links to web pages that provide useful info on 'mtPaint' --- especially info that fills in 'holes' in the built-in mtPaint documentation (the 'handbook').

 For convenience (easy reference), a 'local' link to an English version of the mtPaint documentation (the 'handbook') is in the Table of Contents section below.

-And, if I can ever find any, I will provide links to tutorials on 'mtPaint' --- preferably links that look like they won't go dead in the next year or two.
+And, if I can ever find any, I may provide links to tutorials on 'mtPaint' --- preferably links that look like they won't go dead in the next year or two.